opensearch-project/security/DEVELOPER_GUIDE.md

 ```

 >Worth noting:\
 > The version of OpenSearch and the security plugin must match as there is an explicit version check at startup.
 This can be a bit confusing as, for example, at the time of writing this guide, the `main` branch of this security plugin builds version `3.0.0.0-SNAPSHOT` compatible with OpenSearch `3.0.0`.
-Check the expected compatible version of OpenSearch in plugin-descriptor.properties after building the project.
+Check the expected compatible version in `build.gradle` file [here](https://github.com/opensearch-project/security/blob/main/build.gradle) and make sure you get the correct branch from OpenSearch when building that project.
+>
+> The line to look for: `opensearch_version = System.getProperty("opensearch.version", "x")`
+>
+> Alternatively, you can find the compatible version of OpenSearch by running `./gradlew properties -q | grep -E '^version:' | awk '{print $2}'` in project root folder.

 To install the built plugin into the OpenSearch server run: